HH&S Launches Global Centers in India and Nigeria

 A recent online story in The Economic Times reported that Bollywood is poised to become a $5 billion industry in the next two years.
 The article quoted former Sen. Chris Dodd, chairman and CEO of the Motion Picture Association of America, as saying that the film industry there contributes about $640 million annually to the Indian economy.
 It’s estimated that Bollywood produces more than 1,000 films each year, about twice the output of Hollywood.

 “India is the biggest movie ticket market in the world, with 3.3 billion tickets sold every year,” Dodd said.

 Television in India is also huge, with a wide range of programming and its own set of popular celebrity actors who are famous all over the country.

-Buffington and HH&S program specialist Chris Dzialo recently returned from a trip to Mumbai, where they launched THE THIRD EYE at the FICCI/Frames 2013 conference, a huge global meeting on the business of entertainment.
+HH&S staff recently returned from a trip to Mumbai, where they launched The Third Eye at the FICCI/Frames 2013 conference, a huge global meeting on the business of entertainment.
 They also met with Bhatt, Nanda and other local stakeholders involved in the project.

 The Third Eye gets its name from a combination of the Hindu concept of an invisible eye that provides perception beyond ordinary sight, and a term commonly used for the lens of a film or TV camera.

-Hollywood, Health & Society provides entertainment industry professionals with accurate and timely information for health and climate change storylines, recognizing the impact that the entertainment industry has on individual knowledge and behavior.
+Hollywood, Health & Society provides entertainment industry professionals with accurate and timely information for storylines about health, safety and security, recognizing the impact that the entertainment industry has on individual knowledge and behavior.
 In partnership with our funding agencies, HH&S offers such resources as briefings and consultations with experts, case examples, panel discussions about timely health issues, and a quarterly newsletter.
 From 2009 to 2012, HH&S’ work resulted in more than 550 aired storylines across 91 shows from 35 networks.